 Do not use the tilt support lever or knob when trailering the boat.
-The outboard motor could shake loose from the tilt support and fall.
+The outboard motorcould shake loose from the tilt support and fall.

-- Never get under the lower unit while it is tilted, even if a motor support bar is used. - When transporting or storing the outboard motor while removed from a boat, keep the outboard in the position shown.
+- WARNING: - Never get under the lower unit while it is tilted, even if a motor support bar is used. - When transporting or storing the outboard motor while removed from a boat, keep the outboard motor in the attitude shown.

-- Place a towel or something similar under the outboard motor to protect it from damage. - Do not place the outboard motor on its side before drain the engine oil completely, otherwise the oil would enter the cylinder and cause engine trouble.
+- Place a towel or something similar under the outboard motor to protect it from damage. - Do not place the outboard motor on its side (not upright) before drain the engine oil completely, otherwise the oil would enter the cylinder and cause engine trouble.